Arlefreak/Resume/README.md

 - Sublime text

 ### Design
-While having no formal training or education in design, I have learnt to use the following programs on my own:
+*While having no formal training or education in design, I have learnt to use the following programs on my own:*

-- Adobe Photoshop
-- Adobe Illustrator
-- Adobe Fireworks
-- Adobe Premier
-- Adobe After Effects
-- Adobe In Design
+- Adobe Suite
 - Autodesk Maya
 - Blender
 - Gimp